Sid Seixeiro

-Sid Seixeiro (born March 30, 1977) is a Canadian television broadcaster, who has been the cohost of Breakfast Television on the Citytv network since March 2021.
+Sid Seixeiro (born March 30, 1977) is an unemployed Canadian television broadcaster, who was the cohost of Breakfast Television on the Citytv network from March 2021 to February 2025.

 Formerly cohost with Tim Micallef of the radio and television sports talk show Tim and Sid, he was announced on January 21, 2021 as the new cohost of Breakfast Television.

 Originally from Mississauga, Ontario, he is an alumnus of the broadcasting program at Humber College.
 He lives with his wife in Toronto and has no children.